Skip to navigation Skip to content

 Determine deprivation + Read more ...

-If the property appears to have been sold under its true market value, a valuation is required (if not already received) as deprivation may apply.
+If the property or business appears to have been sold under its market value, an actuarial valuation is required to determine if deprivation applies and, if so, what amount.

-• To establish the actual value of the home, request a valuation of the property, unless already done because there was not a current market value available previously
+• For a property, establish the actual value by requesting a valuation of the property, unless recently done

-When the valuations are returned, determine if deprivation has occurred.
-The deprivation amount is the difference between the valuation and the actuarial valuation.
+When the actuarial valuation is returned, determine if deprivation has occurred.
+The deprivation amount is the difference between the actuarial valuation and the actual sale amount.

 3